 The museum is staffed by volunteers and our opening hours may be subject to change at short notice.
-We recommend that you check opening times before planning a special visit to the Museum by telephoning 020 3465 5798/6798.
+We recommend that you check opening times before planning a special visit to the Museum by telephoning 020 3465 5798.

 Small groups are welcome, but please telephone 020 3465 5798 to discuss requirements, as space is limited.
 We usually suggest a maximum group size of 25, or for larger groups to split their visit.

 Admission is free, but donations are welcome.

 The Museum shop sells a range of postcards and publications.
 Find a list of publications available here.

 To find the museum, enter the hospital through the Henry VIII gate on Giltspur Street.
 The museum entrance is about 30 metres to your left under the North Wing archway.